openbermuda/karmapi/docs/hawking.rst

 revolution, but waves of higher and higher frequencies will emerge.

 In fact, the initial energy should be roughly equal for each integer frequency.
+I believe this may explain why Planck found a constant and not a variable.
+There is also an intriguing possibility that it might only be locally constant.

-The small imbalances in energy between revolutions are what allows certain frequencies to dominate.
+The small imbalances in energy between revolutions may be what allows certain frequencies to dominate.
+Or it may be that the whole thing is just driven by harmony and the zeros of Riemann.

 A band with just a little more energy will start to dominate and absorb energy from the higher frequencies in harmony with that band.